voteflux/voteflux.github.io/posts/candidate-selection.md

 ## Selection process

 Nathan and I are refining the process where possible.
 Currently we're accepting expressions of interest via this [Google form](https://docs.google.com/forms/d/1LhpFQipvUHKSi68EJlHcvoaR7xhCLQ0CoSCjYNhC3Rg/viewform).
 There is no set process, and there likely won't be one due to the overhead.
-We'll be talking with poeple individually to try and guage how appropriate they might be.
+We'll be talking with people individually to try and gauge how appropriate they might be.
 Diversity is important to us.

 ## Suggestions